Brembo Brake Caliper Rebuild

 If you fail to prevent the brake fluid from leaking out, not only will you encounter a major fluid spill on the ground, but you will also completely deplete the brake fluid reservoir.
 Allowing the reservoir to completely drain may lead to the introduction of air into the brake master cylinder, making it exceedingly difficult to effectively bleed your brakes without having to perform a bench bleeding procedure on the master cylinder.

-The following image portrays the insertion of a 3/16th-inch plug into the brake line.
-Notably, it is important to mention that I left the plug in the brake line for several days, observing that the brake fluid did not compromise the integrity of the silicone material and no fluid leakage occurred.
-Additionally, it is essential to reiterate the necessity of completely re-bleeding the entire brake system after you complete the rebuild on the calipers.
-With the insertion of the plug, the goal is to prevent the fluid from fully draining out of the reservoir, thereby streamlining the brake bleed procedure.
+The image below shows a 3/16-inch plug inserted into the brake line.
+I left the plug in place for several days, and I can confirm that the brake fluid didn’t compromise the silicone material—there were no leaks.
+It’s important to remember that you’ll need to completely re-bleed the entire brake system once the caliper rebuild is finished.
+The purpose of inserting the plug is to keep the fluid from draining completely out of the reservoir, making the brake bleed process much easier.

 With the line now removed, we can begin to remove the pads.
 Because I frequently change my pads, I made my own brake pin removal tool.
 I simply went to Harbor Freight, purchased a set of punches, found the one that fit best in the caliper (3/16th punch), and then drilled a small hole in the tip of it to help seat onto the point of the caliper pin.
 This allows for a more secure connection to the brake caliper pins when hammering them out.